regebro/hovercraft/README.rst

 Hovercraft!
 ===========

+*The merging of convenience and cool!*

-Hovercraft! will be a tool to make impress.js_ presentations from reStructuredText.
+Hovercraft! is a tool to make impress.js_ presentations from reStructuredText.
+Documentation is currently sparse, but available in the documentation subdirectory.

 Why?
 ----